 top of page

-I hold a Bachelors of Arts in Contemplative Psychology with an emphasis in Somatic Psychology from Naropa University and a Masters of Arts in Counseling Psychology from the Institute of Transpersonal Psychology at Sofia University.
-Additionally, I am trained in Somatic Experiencing, trauma-informed touch-assisted therapy, Craniosacral Therapy, Inner Family Constellations, and drum journeying.
-I studied Psychedelic-Assisted Therapy at Naropa University and Ketamine-Assisted Therapy at the Psychedelic Research and Training Institute (PRATI).
-I am a trainee with the Multidisciplinary Association for Psychedelic Studies (MAPS).
-Currently, I am learning about grief tending, end of life care, and indigenous approaches to healing.
+Corlé holds a Bachelors of Arts in Contemplative Psychology with an emphasis in Somatic Psychology from Naropa University and a Masters of Arts in Counseling Psychology from the Institute of Transpersonal Psychology at Sofia University.
+She is trained in Somatic Experiencing, trauma-informed touch-assisted therapy with Kathy Kain, trauma-informed touch therapy for developmental trauma, Craniosacral Therapy, Inner Family Constellations for intergenerational trauma healing, and as a mindfulness instructor.

-In addition to offering individual therapy for adults, I provide healing containers and retreats for groups.
+In addition to offering individual therapy for adults, Corlé provides healing containers and retreats for groups.

 Gunalchéesh